JDGiardino/BGG-Companion/README.md

 Instructions for local development setup can be found in [the wiki here](https://github.com/JDGiardino/BGG-Companion/wiki/Development-Setup-Instructions).

+## Errors
+Running into issues using BGG Companion?
+Seeing unexpected error from commands?
+Is something unclear?

+Feel free to [create a Github issue](https://github.com/JDGiardino/BGG-Companion/issues) detailing the problem!
 # CURRENTLY IN DEVELOPMENT AND STILL A WORK IN PROGRESS